Abhijitkr/html-muncher/README.md

 # ABOUT

-HTML Muncher is a Python utility that rewrites CSS, HTML, and JavaScript files in order to save precious bytes and obfuscate your code
+HTML Muncher is a Python utility that rewrites CSS, HTML, and JavaScript files in order to save precious bytes and obfuscate your code.

 ### If your stylesheet starts looking out like this: